Caring for Patients Who are Deaf or Hard-of-Hearing

-Family physicians are encouraged to counsel their patients to protect their hearing health and to prevent hearing loss, especially noise induced hearing loss, whenever possible.
+- Counsel their patients to protect their hearing health and to prevent hearing loss, especially noise- induced hearing loss, whenever possible.

 - Consider the needs of patients who are deaf and hard-of-hearing, including referring patients for hearing assessment, hearing aids, cochlear implants, other assistive devices, and hearing dogs.

 - Recommend resources to patients and their families on the hard-of-hearing and deaf culture.

 - Family physicians should ask patients who are deaf or hard-of-hearing about their preferred means of communication (e.g., sign language, lip reading).